-Free copies of Uncertain States are now available at British Library, Bodleian Libraries University of Oxford, Arnolﬁni: Bristol, Baltic Centre for Contemporary Art: Newcastle, Four Corners: London, Impressions Gallery: Bradford, Modern Art Oxford: Oxford, Open Eye Gallery: Liverpool, Photofusion: London, Photovoice: London, Stills: Centre for Photography: Edinburgh, The North Wall Arts Centre: Oxford, The Sainsbury Centre for Visual Arts: Norwich.
+Free copies of UCS/X are available from Oct.
+18 at our nations best galleries, museums and universities such as: British Library, Arnolfini: Bristol, Baltic Centre for Contemporary Art: Newcastle, Ffotogallery: Cardiff, Four Corners: London, Impressions Gallery: Bradford, Modern Art Oxford: Oxford, Open Eye Gallery: Liverpool, Photofusion: London, Photovoice: London, Stills: Centre for Photography: Edinburgh, The North Wall Arts Centre: Oxford, The Sainsbury Centre for Visual Arts: Norwich, Cambridge School of Art, Falmouth University, Royal College of Art, The Sir John Cass School of Art, Architecture and Design, University of the Arts London/LCC, University of Portsmouth, University of Westminster and Norwich University of the Arts.

 Uncertain States is a lens-based, artist led project.